marado/youtube-dl/README.md

                                      COUNT views
     --max-views COUNT                Do not download any videos with more than COUNT views
+    --match-filter FILTER            (Experimental) Generic video filter.
+                                     Specify any key (see help for -o for a list of available keys) to match if the key is present, !key to check if the key is not present,key > NUMBER (like "comment_count >
+                                     12", also works with >=, <, <=, !=, =) to
+                                     compare against a number, and & to require multiple matches.
+Values which are not
+                                     known are excluded unless you put a question mark (?) after the operator.For
+                                     example, to only match videos that have been liked more than 100 times and disliked less than 50 times (or the dislike functionality is not available at the given service), but who also have a description, use  --match-filter "like_count > 100 &
+                                     dislike_count <?
+50 & description" .
     --no-playlist                    If the URL refers to a video and a playlist, download only the video.
     --age-limit YEARS                download only videos suitable for the given